-Sitting for a BPS exam can be an overwhelming process for the pharmacist involved and it does not help to note that the passing rate in Spring 2016 was less than 70% for the BCPS exam.
+Sitting for a BPS exam can be an overwhelming process for the pharmacist involved and it does not help to note that the passing rate in Fall 2017 was just 64% for initial certification.

 As someone who has recently taken and passed the BCPS exam, I know firsthand how overwhelming the process can seem.
 However, there are several practices I have discovered that can be helpful when preparing for the exam.
 Hopefully the following may serve beneficial to others who are pursuing the BCPS designation.

 1. Give yourself plenty of time to prepare